odewahn/jupyterhub-on-gcloud/readme.md

 [JupyterHub](https://github.com/jupyterhub/jupyterhub), a "multi-user server for Jupyter Notebooks", is an essential tool for teaching and training at scale with Jupyter.
 As described in [The course of the future – and the technology behind it
 ](http://data.berkeley.edu/news/coursefuture), JupyterHub is being used to power an introductory class in Data Science taken by hundreds of students at Berkeley every semester.

-JupyterLab is a complex piece of software, and setting up and operating has been out of reach for many organizations, but recent work by members of the Jupyter team - especially [@CarolWilling](https://twitter.com/WillingCarol), [@choldgraf](https://twitter.com/choldgraf), [@Mbussonn](https://twitter.com/Mbussonn),  [@minrk](https://twitter.com/minrk), and  [@yuvipanda](https://twitter.com/yuvipanda) -- has put JupyterHub within reach of a host organizations.
+JupyterLab is a complex piece of software, and setting up and operating has been out of reach for many organizations, but recent work by members of the Jupyter team - especially [@CarolWilling](https://twitter.com/WillingCarol), [@choldgraf](https://twitter.com/choldgraf), [@Mbussonn](https://twitter.com/Mbussonn),  [@minrk](https://twitter.com/minrk), and  [@yuvipanda](https://twitter.com/yuvipanda) -- has put JupyterHub within reach of a host organizations and individuals.

 Their new project, a Helm package for JupyterHub and an accompanying article called [Zero to JupyterHub](http://zero-to-jupyterhub.readthedocs.io/en/latest/) on how to use it, describes the relatively straightforward steps needed to install and run JupyterHub on [Google cloud](https://cloud.google.com).